 The Excellence in Advocacy Award, presented annually at the NAfME National Leadership Assembly, recognizes a state MEA for outstanding accomplishments in music education advocacy.
 The advocacy work has included meeting with State Boards of Education, lobbying state legislatures, working to increase public funding, and raising awareness for music education.

-Previous recipients of the Excellence in Advocacy Award include:
+Excellence in Advocacy Award Recipients

 - 2018 – Michigan Music Education Association